 'Congratulations Steve...this album has a lovely vibe and makes me feel good listening to it'...
 Mike Garson (pianist, renowned for his work with David Bowie including Aladdin Sane)

-He is currently working on a new album to be released in early 2019, which will feature some of the recently live aired songs: Blue For You, Wake Me Up When It's All Over and Working Man.
+He is currently working on a new album, which will feature some of the recently live aired songs: Blue For You, Wake Me Up When It's All Over and Working Man. (release date TBA)

 If you haven't seen him yet, you really should.